6 Healthy Japanese Snacks For You and Your Kids

 3. Seaweed

 The Japanese archipelago is blessed with many marine products, and so is the diet.
 Among them, seaweed makes a particularly satisfying snack.
-It is rich in glutamate, an amino acid that is thought to give it a savory, umami taste, and a high fiber content makes it filling, even though it is low in calories.
+It is rich in glutamate, an amino acid that is thought to give it a savory, umami taste and a high fiber content makes it filling, even though it is low in calories.
 It is also stacked with antioxidants and various vitamins and minerals.
+Seaweed comes in a number of forms and textures, too.

-Nori: This is the very dark green laver that is used in wrapped sushi.
+This is the very dark green laver that is used in wrapped sushi.
 The basic type is yaki-nori (焼のり、焼海苔), which is just the dried laver sheets themselves.
 Among Japanese, flavored ajitsuke-nori (味付け海苔) is probably the most popular type, but it is often a very strong dose of sweetened and salty soy sauce that really isn’t needed.

-More recently, my daughters and I have become cultural traitors and chow down on Korean-style seaweed, which is dried laver thinly coated with corn oil, sesame oil, and salt.
+More recently, my daughters and I have become cultural traitors and chow down on Korean-style seaweed, which is dried laver thinly coated with corn oil, sesame oil and salt.
 It’s not as healthy but is crazy yummy.

 In the early 1900s konbu was made into a commercial snack food with the creation of miyako konbu (都こんぶ), which some people describe as Japan’s first “chewing gum.”
 Vinegar is added to the kelp to soften it and to flavor it, with sugar, sweeteners and other flavors also added.

-Wakame: This is a thin, soft seaweed that is most commonly served in miso soup and salads.
+This is a thin, soft seaweed that is most commonly served in miso soup and salads.
 It has also been made into snack foods.
 Probably the most common is crispy wakame with sesame, or pari-pari goma wakame (パリパリごまわかめ).
-Sesame oil, salt, sugars, and flavors are added to the crunchy wakame.
+Sesame oil, salt, sugars and flavors are added to the crunchy wakame.

-Another common product is kuki wakame.
+Another common product is kuki wakame (茎わかめ).
 This is the thicker, stem section of the wakame, which has a leathery texture and is also seasoned with vinegar and sweetened.

 Wakame and konbu tend to maintain their ocean upbringing in their taste, making them rather an acquired taste as snacks.
 It’s worth trying them at least once for their texture, which is a key aspect of Japanese cuisine.